had2020/Last-Straw/README.md

 This meant I had to tailer my code to not interact with the hardware, like a website, with static files.
 I just needed a framework that had buttons and multiline text to enter and display.
 Just something to make a basic text editer.

-I like the features of Iced, but I wanted a more light CPU, based framework, that is cross compatible.
+I like the features of Iced, but I wanted a more light CPU, based framework.
+That could also be cross compatible.
 I also wanted easy to read variable names, as once someone learns them, they can just macrofi them.

+I also wished it to be easyer for people new to Rust to be able to make Apps.
+As I belive people like projects they can see rendered on their screen more.

-Hopfully, this project makes some dev happy, somewhere to keep their rust app low level.
+Hopfully, this project makes some dev happy to keep their rust app low level.

 ## Contributing
 Since, this is my first published crate framework, I expect their might be bugs.